nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Listing all internship applications : `list`

 Shows a list of all internship applications in InTrack.
+Commonly used to return to the original list after using a `filter` or one of the `find` commands.

 Format: `list`